 - Central Chilled Water Plant.
-This plant provides chilled water sitewide for air conditioning and process refrigeration via underground piping.
+This facility provides chilled water sitewide for air conditioning and process refrigeration via underground piping.
 The plant has a large refrigeration capacity and reduces the need for local refrigeration plants and air conditioning. - Central Steam Facility (CSF).
-This facility provides high-pressure steam for facility and process heating sitewide.
+This plant provides high-pressure steam for facility and process heating sitewide.
 Either natural gas or fuel oil can be used to produce the steam, which is conveyed to other facilities through underground piping.
 Condensate is collected and returned to the CSF for reuse, to conserve water and energy. - Fire Station.
 The Fire Station houses six response vehicles.
-The BNL Fire Rescue

-2007 SITE ENVIRONMENTAL REPORT

-Group provides on-site fire suppression, emergency medical services, hazardous material response, salvage, and property protection.
-The Fire Rescue Group can respond within 5 minutes to emergencies in the core area of the Laboratory and within 8 minutes to emergencies in the outer areas (RHIC and eastern portions of the site).

-- Major Petroleum Facility (MPF).
+The BNL Fire Rescue Group provides on-site fire suppression, emergency medical services, hazardous material response, salvage, and property protection.
+The Fire Rescue Group can respond within 5 minutes to emergencies in the core area of the Laboratory and within 8 minutes to emergencies in the outer areas (RHIC and eastern portions of the site). - Major Petroleum Facility (MPF).
 This facility provides reserve fuel for the CSF during times of peak operation.
 With a total capacity of 2.3 million gallons, the MPF primarily stores No. 6 fuel oil.
-The 1997 conversion of CSF boilers to burn natural gas as well as oil has significantly reduced the Laboratory's reliance on oil as a sole fuel source when other fuels are more economical. - Sewage Treatment Plant (STP).
-This plant treats sanitary and certain process wastewater from BNL facilities prior to discharge into the Peconic River, similar to the operations of a municipal sewage treatment plant.
+The 1997 conversion of the CSF boilers to burn natural gas as well as oil has significantly reduced the Laboratory's reliance on oil as a sole fuel source when other fuels are more economical. - Research Support Building (RSB).
+This building consolidates frequently visited administrative and support functions in a single location for BNL employees and visiting scientists.
+The 65,000-square-foot building tops New York State Requirements for energy efficiency by 15 percent.
+The structure is considered "green," or environmentally friendly, based on a rating system by the U.S. Green Building Council's Leadership in Energy & Environmental Design, also known as LEED.
+The building also complies with National Environmental Policy Act requirements.

+- Sewage Treatment Plant (STP).
+This facility treats sanitary and certain process wastewater from BNL facilities prior to discharge into the Peconic River, similar to the operations of a municipal sewage treatment plant.
 The plant has a design capacity of 3 million gallons per day.
-Effluent is monitored and controlled under a permit issued by the New York State Department of Environmental Conservation (NYSDEC). - Waste Concentration Facility (WCF).
+Effluent is monitored and controlled under a permit issued by the New York State Department of Environmental Conservation. - Waste Concentration Facility (WCF).
 This facility was previously used for the receipt, processing, and volume reduction of aqueous radioactive waste.
 At present, the WCF houses equipment and auxiliary systems required for operation of the liquid lowlevel radioactive waste storage and pump systems. - Waste Management Facility (WMF).
 This facility is a state-of-the-art complex for managing the wastes generated from BNL's research and operations activities.
 The facility was built with advanced environmental protection systems and features, and began operation in December 1997. - Water Treatment Plant (WTP).
-The potable water treatment plant has a capacity of 5 million gallons per day.
+The potable water treatment facility has a capacity of 5 million gallons per day.
 Potable water is obtained from six on-site wells.
 Three wells located along the western boundary of the site are treated with a lime softening process to remove naturally occurring iron.
 The plant is also equipped with dual air-stripping towers to ensure that volatile organic compounds (VOCs) are at or below New York State drinking water standards.
 Three wells located along the eastern section of the developed site are treated with carbon to ensure that VOC levels meet New York State drinking water standards.
-BNL's potable water met all drinking water standards in 2007.
+BNL's potable water met all drinking water standards in 2006.

-1.5 LOCATION, LOCAL POPULATION, AND LOCAL ECONOMY
+I.5 LOCATION, LOCAL POPULATION, AND LOCAL ECONOMY